geocomPP/sdvwR/Section3_Spatial_Dataviz.md

 as suggestions rather than firm principles.

-Effective map making is hard process – as Krygier and Wood (2011) put it "there is a lot to see, think about, and do"" (p6).
+Effective map making is hard process – as Krygier and Wood (2011) put it "there is a lot to see, think about, and do" (p6).
 It often comes at the end of a period of intense data analysis and perhaps when the priority is to get a paper finished or results published and can therefore be rushed as a result.